yauheniya-ai/ping-pong/README.md

 ## Evaluation

-To test the trained PPO agent, navigate to the results of the latest run and execute the evaluate function from train_ppo.py, for example:
+To test the trained PPO agent, navigate to the results of the latest run and execute the evaluate function, for example:

 ```bash
 python -c "import train_ppo; train_ppo.evaluate('results/run_20251004_002148/best.keras')"